vaelen/libFTN/README.md

 - [obj](obj) - Temporary object files are placed here during compilation.
 - [src](src) - C source code is placed here.
 - [tests](tests) - The C source code and related files required for unit tests are placed here.
 - [tmp](tmp) - Used to store temporary files for building or testing.
+Use this instead of /tmp.
 - [Makefile](Makefile) - Contains the information that `make` needs to properly build the library and executables.
 - [README.md](README.md) - This file.
 - [TODO.md](TODO.md)  - Should be kept up to date with remaining tasks that need to be completed.